foundersandcoders/our-site-v3/src/forms/apply.md

   - id: checklist
     label: Application checklist
     info: |
       You have until 23:59 GMT on January 10 to submit this application as well as finish all of your course requirements.
 Before that date, please make sure you double check your application.
-We've made this checklist to help make it easier.
+We've made this checklist to help make it easier:
     type: multiple
     options:
       - I understand that I can keep working on all parts of the course requirements until 23:59 GMT on January 10